Step forward for your future

 You can apply for financial support for the following periods:

 - Recovery phase from 1 April 2021

 - Tier 4 local lockdown period (21 December 2020 to 3 January 2021)

 - Tier 3 local lockdown period (3 December 2020 to 20 December 2020)

-We will assess grant applications and make awards subject to business size, fixed costs and the evidence provided.
+We will base grant payments on business size, fixed costs and evidence provided.

-If your business has multiple properties trading within the Medway Council boundary, a maximum of 2 properties can be supported through this scheme.
+If your business has multiple properties trading within the Medway Council boundary, you can apply for a maximum of 2 properties through this scheme.

 You need to provide all or some of the following information:

 - business rates account number (if you pay business rates)

 - company or charity registration number or another unique identifier